peacockcarter/magento-filter-payment-methods-on-shipping-address/article.md

 </config>
 ```

 For other payment methods replace **<authorizenet>** with the payment method code.
 If in doubt these codes can be found in the core_config_data table in the database.
-Search for a path like "%payment/%" and you'll find entries like **payment/braintree_basic/active**
+Search for a path like "%payment/%" and you'll find entries such as **payment/braintree_basic/active**
 In this case the code would be **braintree_basic**

-That's it, hope this is helpful for someone.
-Any suggestions / bugfixes welcome.
+We hope this is helpful for people!
+Any suggestions, or bug fixes, are welcome.

 You can get the full plugin code here [PeacockCarter Filter Billing Options By Shipping Address](http://github.com/peacockcarter/.....)